opentensor/developer-docs/docs/yc3-blog.md

 $$

 However, YC3's innovation is that α can now be different for each validator-miner pair rather than uniform across all bonds.
 The system also applies a bonds penalty factor β when validator weights exceed consensus, helping maintain anti-fraud protection.
-For the complete mathematical treatment, see the [formal Yuma Consensus documentation](./yuma-consensus.md#bonding-mechanics).
+For the complete mathematical treatment, see the main article on [Yuma Consensus](./yuma-consensus.md#bonding-mechanics).

 ### How Validators Acquire Bonds